-Dr. Troy Hicks is a professor of English and education at Central Michigan University and focuses his work on the teaching of writing, literacy and technology, and teacher education and professional development.
-A former middle school teacher, he collaborates with K–12 colleagues and explores how they implement newer literacies in their classrooms.
-Hicks directs CMU’s Chippewa River Writing Project, a site of the National Writing Project, and he frequently conducts professional development workshops related to writing and technology.
+Dr. Troy Hicks is a professor of English and education at Central Michigan University and focuses his work on the teaching of writing, the intersections of literacy and technology, and, more broadly, teacher education and professional development.
+A former middle school teacher, he collaborates with K–12 colleagues and explores how they implement new literacies in their classrooms.
+Hicks directs CMU’s Chippewa River Writing Project, a site of the National Writing Project, and, previously, the Master of Arts in Learning, Design & Technology, leading the program to become the first ed tech program to reach 100% alignment with the ISTE Standards for Educators.
+An ISTE Certified Educator and certified facilitator through StoryCenter, Dr. Hicks frequently conducts professional development workshops related to writing and technology.
+During the 2020-21 school year, he is serving as the leader of a Teaching with Primary Sources grant through the Library of Congress, and as a co-editor of the Michigan Reading Journal.

+Most recently, he is the author of Mindful Teaching with Technology: Digital Diligence in the English Language Arts, Grades 6-12 (Guilford Press).
 Also, Hicks is author of the Heinemann titles Crafting Digital Writing (2013) and The Digital Writing Workshop (2009) as well as a co-author of Because Digital Writing Matters (Jossey-Bass, 2010), Create, Compose, Connect!
-(Routledge/Eye on Education, 2014), Connected Reading (NCTE, 2015), Research Writing Rewired (Corwin Literacy, 2015), Coaching Teacher-Writers (Teachers College Press, 2016), Argument in the Real World (Heinemann, 2017), and the forthcoming From Texting to Teaching (Routledge/Eye on Education, 2017).
+(Routledge/Eye on Education, 2014), Connected Reading (NCTE, 2015), Research Writing Rewired (Corwin Literacy, 2015), Coaching Teacher-Writers (Teachers College Press, 2016), Argument in the Real World (Heinemann, 2017), From Texting to Teaching (Routledge/Eye on Education, 2017), Ask, Explore, Write!
+(Routledge/Eye on Education, 2020), and Creating Confident Writers (W. W. Norton, 2020).
 His edited collection, Assessing Students’ Digital Writing (Teachers College Press, 2015) features the work of seven National Writing Project teachers.
-Hicks has authored or co-authored over 30 journal articles and book chapters and blogs regularly at hickstro.org.
+Hicks has authored or co-authored over 40 journal articles and book chapters, and he blogs at hickstro.org.

 Purpose for the blog (from my first post in 2005)